 - Resource page links: These are links from collections of websites, articles, or resources such as this page.
 You can find them by using queries like “[your niche] + intitle:resources”.
 Once you have a handful of resource pages, contact each site’s owner and ask to include your resource or website in their list.

 - Press queries: You can get links from high-value targets by responding to press queries posted on HARO.
 HARO will send out a list of queries from journalists twice a day.
 A well-reasoned article from an authoritative source will often get published.
-We used this tactic to get links like this.

 - Weekly roundups: If you have compelling content, you can often get placed in weekly roundups or link dumps.
 Find these roundups with queries like “[your niche] + ‘intitle:[link dump/weekly list/roundup]”.